wlo2/zmk_autocorrect/README.md

 ### Diagnostic Testing

-- Diagnostic keypresses can interfere with pending corrections if pressed too soon after typing a typo and delimiter.
+- Diagnostic keypresses can interfere with pending corrections if pressed too soon after typing a typo.
-- To observe corrections: type the typo plus delimiter, wait briefly (~50–100ms), then check diagnostics; or simply watch the correction complete on the host before toggling diagnostics.
+- To observe corrections: type the typo, pause briefly (~50–100ms), then check diagnostics; or simply watch the correction complete on the host before toggling diagnostics.
+- Delimiters (space/comma/period/minus/quote) are preserved only when you actually type them and are handled via `suffix_delim`.
 - A suppression mechanism prevents diagnostic output from affecting autocorrect processing, but understanding the timing window helps explain cancellation behavior.

 ## How to Use